Religion in Montenegro: Distribution by ethnic group in 2011

 The results of the Montenegrin census of 2011 by ethnic groups, the latest census in which the indication of identification (whether by confession or as irreligious) in the question for confession was obligatory, are as follows:

 Christianity

 Eastern Orthodoxy

-Eastern Orthodox Christianity is the dominant religion in Montenegro.
+Eastern Orthodox Christianity is the dominant religion in Montenegro with 443,394 believers, which comprise 71.1% of the population.
 Adherents of Eastern Orthodoxy in Montenegro are predominantly ethnic Montenegrins and Serbs.
-Ethnic Serbs of Montenegro and Montenegrins are adherents of the Serbian Orthodox Church and its dioceses in Montenegro: Metropolitanate of Montenegro and the Littoral, Eparchy of Budimlja and Nikšić, parts of Eparchy of Mileševa, and parts of Eparchy of Zahumlje and Herzegovina.
-Ethnic Montenegrins are divided between the Serbian Orthodox Church and the independent Montenegrin Orthodox Church (which is by the Serbian Orthodox Church and the other autocephalous Orthodox Churches, a non-canonical schismatic, heretical, and a political fabrication Orthodox church).
+Most of both ethnic Montenegrins and Serbs are adherents of the Serbian Orthodox Church and its dioceses in Montenegro: Metropolitanate of Montenegro and the Littoral, Eparchy of Budimlja and Nikšić, parts of Eparchy of Mileševa, and parts of Eparchy of Zahumlje and Herzegovina.
+Ethnic Montenegrins are divided into a majority adhering to the Serbian Orthodox Church and a minority adhering to the Montenegrin Orthodox Church, which is considered by the Serbian Orthodox Church and the other autocephalous Orthodox Churches as a non-canonical schismatic, heretical, and a political fabrication Orthodox church.

 Catholic Church

 Most Catholics are ethnic Albanians and Croats as well as some Montenegrins.